CommunityLink Program - For Kangaroo Island-based organisations only

 How does CommunityLink work?

 CommunityLink is only available for Kangaroo Island based organisations.
-Submissions for 20-21 are now closed.
+Submissions for 21-22 are now closed and will reopen in February 2022.

 SeaLink receives many requests for travel, financial, prizes and gifts support, however, our priority is to support Kangaroo Island to assist with the development and growth of its community.